mgriley/diva/docs/users_guide.rst

 **Input Sanitation**

 If you are allowing public access to your site, you are responsible for sanitizing user input.
 Diva performs some trivial sanitation, like ensuring the value of a string widget is actually passed to your function as a string and not an int.
-However, if your underlying functions are accessing sensitive information, be careful.
+However, if your underlying functions are accessing sensitive information, take heed.

 **Password Protection**